mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

   - As a software project matures, you either have to add developers to handle the extra maintenance or shift focus more toward simplicity.
 - Configurability creates subtle maintenance costs.
   - Every configuration option in a project makes behavior harder to understand and increases the cost of changes.
 Limit configurability to options that really need it.
-- Don't assume a project manager is managing a project.
+- Don't assume a project manager is managing a project optimally.
   - I stopped thinking about project management for the shift to the contract manufacturer because they had their own project manager.
 In retrospect, I should have stayed on top of outstanding tasks more aggressively.

 ### Goals for next month